upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   the GitHub release
 * Posted this to Reddit!
 (TODO: link)
 * Updated Resources
+* Made stats publicly viewable
+* Adjusted word count stat from previous release (in accordance with the rule up top)
 *

 [Download the source code][dl-VERSION]{ .md-button }